Firstset/bouns-bot/README.md

 # Bouns Bot 🤖

 A Twitter bot that automatically tweets images of newly minted Boun NFTs on Berachain.
-The bot polls the contract every 5 minutes, detects new mints, and posts the NFT artwork to Twitter.
+The bot monitors the Bouns auction contract to detect new mints and posts the NFT artwork to Twitter.

 ## Features

-- 🔄 Automatically detects new Boun NFT mints
+- 🔄 Automatically detects new Boun NFT mints via auction contract
 - 🖼️ Fetches on-chain SVG artwork and converts to PNG
 - 🐦 Posts tweets with NFT images
 - 🐳 Runs in a Docker container
 - 🚫 Stateless - no database required
-- ⚡ Handles multiple mints efficiently
+- ⚡ Smart polling based on auction end times
+- 🎯 Handles burned tokens correctly by tracking auction state

 ## Prerequisites